VICE-Team/svn-mirror/vice/doc/ReadmeSDL.txt

 3.4 OpenGL

 OpenGL free scaling works only with bit depths 24 and 32.
-For fullscreen with OpenGL, using "Custom" mode is strongly advised.
-The pixel aspect ratio can be (optionally) fixed to a settable constant.
+For fullscreen with OpenGL, using the "Custom" fullscreen mode is strongly advised.
+The pixel aspect ratio can be left as is ("Off"), fixed to a settable constant ("Custom") or fixed to the true aspect ratio of the emulated video chip/system ("True").
 Resolution limiting is disabled when free scaling is enabled.

 4. Building